dsousamelo/weatherApi/README.md

 When a request is made for a location, the API first checks if the data is available in the Redis cache.
 If it is, the response is returned immediately from the cache (`Cache hit`).
 Otherwise, the request is made to the external API, and the response is then stored in Redis for future requests (`Fetching from API...`).
 The cache expiration time is configurable via the `CACHE_EXPIRATION` environment variable.

+Origin / Reference
+This project is inspired by and adapted from the Weather API Wrapper Service project on roadmap.sh.

+Author
+Developed by Daniel de Sousa Melo